Nemat Abdullah Khair

-Nemat Abdullah Mohamed Khair (نعمات عبدالله محمد خير; other transliterations: Neemat, Nimat, Abdallah; born 1957) is a Sudanese judge of the Sudanese Supreme Court who became Chief Justice of Sudan (head of the Sudanese judiciary) on 10 October 2019.
+Nemat Abdullah Mohamed Khair (نعمات عبدالله محمد خير; other transliterations: Neemat, Nimat, Abdallah; born 1957) is a Sudanese judge of the Sudanese Supreme Court who became Chief Justice of Sudan (head of the Sudanese judiciary) on 10 October 2019 until 15 May 2021.
 As such, under Article 29.(3) of the August 2019 Draft Constitutional Declaration, she is also the president of the Supreme Court of Sudan and is "responsible for administering the judicial authority before the Supreme Judicial Council."
 Khair is the first woman Chief Justice of Sudan.

 Childhood and education

 Khair is from al-Kamleen in Gezira, and obtained a BA in law from Cairo University.

-2018–2019 Sudanese protests

-Khair participated in the 2018–2019 Sudanese protests, in a march by judges and in the sit-in in front of the Khartoum army headquarters, which was broken up in the 3 June Khartoum massacre.
-She had been perceived as an opponent of the al-Bashir government for several years prior to the protests.

 Judicial career

+Early career

 Khair became a member of the Sudanese judiciary in the early 1980s.
 She worked in the Court of Appeal, the Court of First Instance, and became a judge of the Supreme Court.
 Khair founded the Sudanese Judges Club as an organisation independent from government.

 Khair ruled against the al-Bashir government in 2016 in a case involving the Anglican church.